keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ```

+### Clearing the Require and Load Lists

+There may be times when you have specified a load or require on the command line
+or in the `REXE_OPTIONS` environment variable,
+but you want to override it for a single invocation.
+Currently you cannot
+unspecify a single resource, but you can unspecify _all_ the requires or loads
+with the `-r!` and `-l!` command line options, respectively.

+### Clearing _All_ Options

+You can also clear _all_ options specified up to a certain point in time with the _clear options_ option (`-c`).
+This is especially useful if you have specified options in the `REXE_OPTIONS` environment variable,
+and want to ignore all of them.

 ### Comma Separated Requires and Loads

 For consistency with the `ruby` interpreter, `rexe` supports requires with the `-r` option, but